 Details on the next step are mailed to you.
 You will need to confirm your place on the ISV program by submitting your Program Agreement and non-refundable deposit (you may do this online or by mail).

-If you need assistance with finances, you should start fundraising as soon as possible to allow you enough time to gather your funds.
-ISV’s fundraising package has heaps of great ideas used by past volunteers, as well as template letters to send to sponsors, samples newspaper articles and donation cards.
+If you need help with finances, you should start fundraising as soon as possible to allow you enough time to gather your funds.
+ISV’s fundraising package has tons of great ideas used by past volunteers, as well as a template letter to send to potential supporters, sample newspaper articles and "support me" cards.

 Information on how to sign up for group flights, optional activity packages for your adventure tour and excursions will be emailed to you separately in the lead up to your trip.
-Around 30 days prior to departure you will receive your volunteer project allocation.
+Approximately 55 days prior to departure you will receive your volunteer project placement.

 This outlines the tasks your group will be undertaking and the details of the project and the community in which you will be volunteering.
 The ISV travel manual specific to your host country is also sent to you at this time, which provides recommended packing information, tour itinerary and valuable information about travelling responsibly in your host country.

-By now you will already have made friends with many of the people you’ll be travelling with, and should have everything ready to go – passports, vaccinations (if needed), copies of your travel itinerary (so your parents know where you are), your blog set up so you can keep a journal about your experience and of course – your luggage and clothes ready.
+By now you will already have made friends with many of the people you’ll be travelling with, and should have everything ready to go – passports, vaccinations (if needed), copies of your travel itinerary (so your friends/family know where you are), etc.

 All you need to do is meet your fellow ISV travellers at the airport and get on your flight.